2018CS303/assignments-muditabaid/IMT2016038docker_case_study/IMT2016038docker.md

             done
         fi
         ```
-- This gives two options i.e. to either delete all users containers at once or delete a specific user/users by name.
+- This gives two options i.e. to either delete all users containers at once or delete some specific user/users by name.

-## Ensuring that the users cannot access others users' containers:
+## Ensuring that the users cannot access other users' containers:

 Add the following lines to every user's .bashrc
 ```